How to Set Up Pay Periods to Work With Pay Dates

 Sunday Saturday

-• Pros: Employees are paid more frequently and a great option for hourly workers.
+• Pros: Employees are paid more frequently.

 • Cons: Higher payroll costs due to frequent processing.